diagrams/diagrams-doc/README.markdown

     ./Shake +RTS -N4 -RTS preview

 which will build the user manual and website, and run a web server on port 8000 serving a preview of the webiste.
-(In place of `-N4` you should use `-NX` where X is the number of cores you have.)
+In place of `-N4` you should use `-NX` where X is the number of cores you have.
+By default, the build system will use all but one of your available cores; if you wish to set the number to something else, set the `DIA_DOC_THREADS` environment variable.

 Point your browser at `localhost:8000` to view it.
 It works well to leave this invocation of `Shake preview` running, and then start another process calling `Shake +RTS -NX -RTS build` repeatedly in a loop.
 The website will now automatically be rebuilt any time any source files change.

 For example, on a four-core Ubuntu machine, assuming you already have the Haskell Platform installed, and have cloned the relevant diagrams